TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-coresquotainsight.md

 * Check whether sufficient quota of cores are available in region for this subscription: <!--$SubscriptionId-->[SubscriptionId]<!--/$SubscriptionId-->

-* Please follow instructions for raising a [ticket](https://docs.microsoft.com/azure/azure-supportability/per-vm-quota-requests) for more cores.
+* Please follow instructions for raising a [ticket](https://docs.microsoft.com/azure/azure-supportability/per-vm-quota-requests) for more cores

 ## **Recommended Documents**